isfandyar01/Data_structures_For_embedded/readme.md

 stored in a specific order.
 For example, in a printing system, the FIFO can be used to store the print jobs in the order in which they are received, so that they are printed in the correct order.

+# Queue

+Queue is an abstract data structure, somewhat similar to Stack.
+In contrast to Queue, queue is opened at both end.
+One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).
+Queue follows First-In-First-Out methodology, i.e., the data item stored first will be accessed first.